KULeuven-Diepenbeek/course_hwswcodesign/content/20_counter/22_timer_counter.md

 {{% multiHcolumn %}}
 {{% column %}}
 #### Inputs
 Two registers are allocated for **commands**.
 One of these 32-bit registers will be directly wired to the **CMP** (compare) input of the Timer/Counter.
 The other register will control both 2-bit inputs **CS** and **WGM**.
 As the hardware designer it is your choice how these mappings are done.
 As an example, the two LSBs of the register (indexes 1 and 0) can be assigned to the clock select (CS) and the next two LSBs (indexes 3 and 2) can be assigned to the waveform generation mode (WGM).
+The bit at index 8 will control the clear (**CLR**).
 {{% /column %}}
 {{% column %}}
 #### Outputs